tegola-hubs/tegola-hubs.github.com/tegola-history.md

 getting its connection through an educational network, that Eigg could get its connection through another educational network, [Pathfinder], through [Mallaig High School].
-Unfortunately [Highland Council], which one might think would more commitment than universities to providing for local communities, did not see it this way, and the Small Isles had to make do with a bunch of BT lines in Arisaig -- not nearly as good as what Tegola was getting, but much better than their satellite connection.
+Unfortunately [Highland Council], which one might think would have more commitment than universities to local communities, did not see it this way, and the Small Isles had to make do with a bunch of BT lines in Arisaig -- not nearly as good as what Tegola was getting, but much better than their satellite connection.
 For more detail on this see the [Hebnet] Web site.

-By the middle of 2011 it was clear that we could use our research projects as a reason for providing backhaul to what was now a successful community network.
+By the middle of 2011 it was clear that we could use our no longer use research projects as the sole reason for providing backhaul to what was now a successful network upon which the community relied.
 We either had to formalise our arrangement with Janet or, like Hebnet, fall back on relatively slow BT lines, which would be a pity because our networks are capable of delivering speeds that are well above the best domestic speeds that are available in the UK.

-Fortunately, there were a number of happy coincidences.
-First, Janet started to modify its rules to give Universities more freedom in what they could do with their Internet backbone;  second UHI said that it would be willing to obtain extra backhaul for us on a permanent basis;
+Then there were a number of happy coincidences.
+First, Janet started to modify its policies to give Universities more freedom in what they could do with their Internet connections;  second UHI said that it would be willing to obtain extra backhaul for us on a permanent basis;
-and third Sabhal Mòr Ostaig, which had always been very supportive, gave us a "wall" on which we could mount antennae.
+and third Sabhal Mòr Ostaig, which had always been very supportive and helpful, gave us a "wall" on which we could mount antennae.
 The catch was that we would have to reimburse UHI for what they were paying for the increased bandwidth, and in that part of the world, bandwidth is not